What we mean by ‘Equity in Participation’

-In order to ensure that all voices are getting to the table, we need to investigate what is preventing people from showing up to begin with.
+In order to ensure that all voices are getting to the conversation, we need to investigate what is preventing people from showing up to begin with.

-Equity in Participation is not just about saying that meetings are “open to everyone.”
+Equity in Participation is not just about saying that events are “open to everyone” or meeting schedules are posted publicly.
 We know that there are many barriers to participation that extend beyond closed meetings.
-This Guiding Practice asks us to consider what we can do to create spaces and project where everyone in the community feels welcome or connected.
-If we gave ourselves permission to head back to the drawing board and reevaluate our methods, we might realize we haven’t asked what the community’s needs are to attend an event - childcare, transportation, and interpretation being just a few examples.
-Or, perhaps we’d realize there is more work to be done in reconsidering how we gather community members to be a part of a process and set priorities together, before moving ahead with a project or agenda.
+This Guiding Practice asks us to consider what we can do to create spaces and projects where everyone in the community feels welcome or connected, like childcare, transportation, and language interpretation to name a few.

 This requires ongoing self-reflection on a group's own process and activities, as well as the initiative to ask for ongoing public feedback and input on how to make events and gatherings more open.